January 19, 2026 (2mo ago)

 | Cloudflare Pages | $0-5 |

-Yes.
-Next.js is portable.
-Standard apps work without code changes on any platform.
-The main tasks are migrating environment variables and updating DNS.
+Absolutely.
+Next.js is a portable framework.
+Standard apps work without code changes on Railway, Docker, Cloudflare Pages, or any self-hosted platform.
+The main migration tasks are exporting environment variables and updating DNS records.
+Vercel-specific features like Edge Middleware may need minor adjustments.